What Is ADHD? traits, Types, Causes, Diagnosis, and Treatments

 Increased anxiety while waiting

-Many adults with ADHD may not even realize they have the condition until it begins to interfere with their daily lives.
-Common issues include missed deadlines, forgotten meetings, impatience while waiting in line, and mood swings.
+Many adults with ADHD may not even realize they have it until it begins to interfere with their daily lives.
+Common traits include missed deadlines, forgotten meetings, impatience while waiting in line, and mood swings.

 If you recognize these traits in yourself, consider requesting an adult ADHD assessment from a Blue Sky Learning partner organization.